ViktorBash/FtcRobotController/README.md

 ## Setup:

-Navigate to teamcode folder to find modified code (TeamCode/src/main/java/org/teamcode)
+- Navigate to teamcode folder to find modified code (TeamCode/src/main/java/org/teamcode)

-`Auto_PX.java` - Autonomous program for positions as defined in the graphic below `MecanumTeleop.java` - Teleop program `HardwareMecanum.java` - Definitions of motor names to be set in configuration of app
+  - `Auto_PX.java` - Autonomous program for positions as defined in the graphic below
+  - `MecanumTeleop.java` - Teleop program
+  - `HardwareMecanum.java` - Definitions of motor names to be set in configuration of app

-Ensure the configuration of the app is set as defined in `HardwareMecanum.java` and as shown below.
+- Ensure the configuration of the app is set as defined in `HardwareMecanum.java` and as shown below.

-Reference [this guide](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/android-studio-guide.pdf) to learn how to set the software / electrical hardware up.
+- Reference [this guide](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/android-studio-guide.pdf) to learn how to set the software / electrical hardware up.

 ### Positions Reference (For Autonomous )

-    (Parking area on top)
+    (Parking area on top) [ Note locations marked 1, 2, 3, 4 ]
     ______________
     |  _|    |_  |
     |[1]      [2]|